Soil Testing in Los Angeles, California

 4. Select appropriate plant species suited to local soil conditions, climate zone (USDA Zones 9a-11a in Los Angeles County), and available water resources for sustainable landscape establishment.

-5. Install efficient irrigation systems with precipitation rates matching soil infiltration capacity and incorporate moisture sensors for automated scheduling based on actual soil conditions.
+5. Install efficient irrigation systems with precipitation rates matched to soil infiltration capacity and moisture sensors for automated scheduling based on actual soil conditions.

 6. Implement erosion prevention measures including mulching (2-4 inch depth), appropriate ground cover establishment, and slope stabilization techniques for areas exceeding 15% grade.